-Alone with her ghosts, there is a woman divided between love and disaffection, between tragedy and farce, betweengreat muses and simple housewives, kept alive by a thin wire, the wire of a phone.
+Alone with her ghosts, we meet a woman torn between love and violence, tragedy and farce, celebrated muses and ordinary housewives, kept alive by a voice on the phone.

-In conclusion, the search for Alma, or for love, or for the perfect form for representing a woman, overlap, intertwine, and communicate one with each other.
-The solitude of love and the solitude of the artist go hand in hand, live in the same room.
+In the background, Cocteau and Kokoschka, who try to create an imaginary woman, the first through writing, the second through art.
+Onstage, we see a male actor attempting to attain an elusive feminine essence, even if he knows he will never get there.
+His search for Alma, or for love, or for the perfect form for representing a woman, overlap and intertwine.
+The solitude brought about by the love and the solitude of the artist go hand in hand, alive in the very same room.

 dramaturgy and interpretation: Lorenzo Piccolo

 direction: Alessio Calciolari

 tutor: Daria Deflorian translation: Maggie Rose